 Your group will be testing the paper prototype of your app on other members of your class and potentially users outside of the class.
-In order to get the best feedback possible you will be assigning different roles in the process so that while some team members run the simulation the others just focus on writing feedback.
+We will be assigning roles for testing, coming up with user test cases, then testing our prototype with different users and taking notes.
+This process helps make sure we get clear feedback that we can use to improve our apps.

-Assign Roles for Testing
+2) Assign Roles for Testing